 Life insurance coverage on your spouse could help your family stay on track financially and maintain your ability to earn income if your spouse died unexpectedly.

 The life insurance industry has grown more sophisticated over the past few decades, and so have the types of policies available.
 Modern policies can include investment components, for example.

 Ultimately, though, you can divide life insurance policies into two categories: term life and whole life.

-- Term Life Policies: These policies last a specific amount of time, known as a term, and then expire.
-Because they expire in 10, 15, 20, or 30 years, term policies can usually offer more coverage at a lower cost to you.
+These policies last a specific amount of time, known as a term, and then expire.
+Because they expire in 10, 15, 20 or 30 years, term policies can usually offer more coverage at a lower cost to you.

-- Whole Life Policies: Whole life policies can last the rest of your life, and they include complexities such as an investment component or an added cash value that grows as time passes.
-Because of their permanence and their more complex features, whole policies tend to cost significantly more, and may not be a fit for military members.
+Whole life policies can last the rest of your life, and they include complexities such as an investment component or an added cash value that grows as time passes.
+Because of their permanence and their more complex features, whole policies tend to cost significantly more and may not be a fit for military members.